Updated: May 22

 Messier 109 is a barred spiral galaxy located in the constellation of the big bear, Ursa Major.
 It was discovered by Pierre Méchain in the year 1781.
 Messier 109 occupies the second to last entry in Messier's famous catalog of deep sky objects, in between M108 (seen edge-on and photographed during Episode 12 with M97) and M31's satellite galaxy M110 photographed in Episode 4 of Galactic Hunter.

 M109 looks small and is not super bright at magnitude 11.
-It is part of the M109 group, a group of 79 galaxies to which it is the brightest member.
+It is part of the M109 group, a group of 79 galaxies of which it is the brightest member.

 Below is our image of Messier 109.
-We consider this a failure as we are not happy with our final image and will definitely try to get a better result another time.
+We consider this an unsuccessful attempt as we are not happy with our final image and will definitely try to get a better result another time.

 We've tried to process our files several times, and you will see further down this post a version of M109 with a much smoother, less brutal processing workflow.

 Camera: ZWO ASI 1600mm Pro Mono

 Telescope: 8" Astrograph f/3.9

 Mount: Equatorial Motorized Mount

 Total Exposure Time: 3 hours and 54 minutes

 Exposure Time per frame: 3 minutes